naiquevin/blog-src/content/understanding-rust-lifetime-specifiers.md

 }
 ```

 We can now try out a few examples in the main function.
-We'll also
+Let's also
 define a helper function to validate a post and print the "mistakes"
 i.e. validation errors to `stdout`.